Jeunese/jeunese.github.io/docs/overview.md

 A content designer tends to be involved in a broader range of activities than a UX writer, identifying user needs for content and creating solutions that meet these needs.
 This solution might involve writing in-product content, but it might not.
 It might instead involve establishing consistency across platforms, restructuring the content on a page, making content more accessible, or developing other forms of media such as videos, graphics, animations, and audio.

 Content design is a strategic role that's focused on the design outcome: what and how information is presented to users.
-The aim is to develop content that's purposeful, meaningful, structured, and usable to help end-users navigate through a product or service.
+The aim is to develop content that's purposeful, meaningful, structured, and usable to help end users navigate through a product or service.

 Though more strategic than a UX writer, a content designer isn't a content *strategist*, who would be more concerned with content priorities and planning based on business objectives, more so than the end-user experience.
 Content strategists analyse and manage content rather than create the content themselves.